IgorBuchelnikov/ObservableComputations/README.md

 ContainsComputing<Person> isLoggedInPersonHockeyPlayer =
     hockeyTeam.ContainsComputing(() => loginManager.LoggedInPerson);
 ```
-Using this overloaded version of *ContainsComputing* method variables *loggedInPersonExpression* and *isLoggedInPersonHockeyPlayer* are no longer needed.
-This overloaded version of *ContainsComputing* method creates *Computing&lt;Person&gt;* behind the scene passing expression "*() => loginManager.LoggedInPerson*" to it.
+Using this overloaded version of *ContainsComputing* method variable *loggedInPersonExpression* is no longer needed.
+This overloaded version of *ContainsComputing* method creates *Computing&lt;Person&gt;* behind the scene.

 Other shortened variant: